Tracardi/tracardi/manual/en/docs/installation.md

 docker-compose up
 ```

-This will build and install tracardi and all required dependencies such as unomi and elastic on your computer.
+This will build and install Tracardi and all required dependencies such as elastic search on your computer.
 Hence that this type of setup is for demonstration purpose only.